gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The man *finally* reaches the bottom of the stairs.
 He rests for a few moments, studying the bones I've left beside the pool---it really only takes a few little touches to make somewhere feel like home---but does not come close enough to the water for me to reach him.
-Patience, patience...
+Patience, patience…

 The cold chill of the dead man's echo hangs about him briefly, then vanishes.
 It wants to leave.
 They all want to leave.
 It's a minor irritation.
 I put it